 Your previous searches, the search results you clicked on, and your browser history affect how Google will personalize search results for you in the future.
 These details let Google understand what your interests are and tailor your search experience to them.

-Let me illustrate this with an example.
+Let me illustrate how search customization works.
 In a clean browser, I did a search for "kafka" and got this:

 As you see, most of the results I got are about Apache Kafka.
 Next, I clicked through some of the results that were about Franz Kafka, the novelist, and dwelled on them.
 After that, I ran a search for "kafka" again:

 Interestingly, the organic results didn't change much — but the Knowledge Graph panel did.
-By now, Google must have decided I'm more interested in novelists than in building software.
+By now, Google's search personalization algorithms have decided that I'm more interested in novelists than data software.